tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 X> ### Exercises
 X> For now, work on the following two exercises to reinforce what you've learnt in this chapter.
 X>
-X> - Customise the application so that only registered users can add categories and pages, while those unregistered can only view or use the categories and pages.
-Remember, you'll need to update your template code around the links in `base.html` -- as well as the `Add Page` link in `category.html`!
+X> - Customise Rango so that only registered users can add categories and pages, while those unregistered can only view or use the categories and pages.
+Remember, you'll need to add some code to `views.py`, and you'll also need to update your template code around the links in `base.html` -- as well as the `Add Page` link in `category.html`!
 X> - Keep your templating knowledge fresh by converting the restricted page view to use a template.
 Call the template `restricted.html`, and ensure that it too extends from Rango's `base.html` template.
 Make sure you give this page a title block value of `Restricted Page`.

 X> ### Test your Implementation